KeremAR/Link-Saver-Chrome-Extension/README.md

 # Link Saver Chrome Extension
- For deploy that extension -> chrome://extensions/  ->Load unpacked ->Upload this project -> Here you go, you are ready for using this extension
+ For deploy that extension -> chrome://extensions/  ->Load unpacked -> Turn on developer mode ->Upload this project -> Here you go, you are ready for using this extension

  --------------------------------------------------------------------------------